cmsj/dreambot/README.md

         entrypoint: /nats-server
         command: --name nats-3 -c /config/nats-server.conf

-    # Deploy InvokeAI with access to our GPU
+    # Deploy A1111 with access to our GPU
-    # I built a custom Docker image for this, because InvokeAI's new Nodes API is not yet officially part of their Docker image
-    invokeai:
+    a1111:
-        hostname: invokeai
+        hostname: a1111
-        image: ghcr.io/cmsj/invokeai-nodes:latest
+        image: ghcr.io/neggles/sd-webui-docker:latest
         restart: unless-stopped
         deploy:
         resources: